 I think it is important for me to redeem this aspect of my life and let myself love Mom in a way that honors her for all the good she did despite the other.
 Because as a single mom in the 70’s with no help from our father or from the government and working for less that two dollars an hour in a field where she was regularly disrespected, objectified, sexually harassed and even stalked, Mom raised two young daughters in a clean home with food, heat and music.
 I was never spanked or physically punished or made to feel physically unsafe or in danger of being harmed in my home.
 I had regular dental care and eyeglasses and had a fashionable, although limited, wardrobe.
 Mom attended every school event and extracurricular activity in which I participated and although I did not know this until she died, I fully believe, without any doubt, she loved me to the best of her ability and sometimes beyond.

 This is my favorite picture of my mom.
-When I was a child I would look at this picture and “pretend” this beautiful kind looking woman is my mom and found a sense of comfort in this.
-Not in a conscious way, of course, but in a child’s self-soothing fantasy way, if that makes any sense.
+When I was a child I would look at this picture and “pretend” this beautiful kind looking woman was my mom and found a sense of comfort in this.
+I could find, in this very real picture of her, a kindness and acceptance in her that wasn’t otherwise a reality in my world.

 I remember Mom telling me many times over the course of my life that I reminded her of herself.
 It was only after she died and I had a chance to see the secret life she kept hidden for so long that I fully realized how hard she worked to hide her real self from others.
 And that realization, while so very very late in coming, is helping me put my childhood into a different paradigm and reconstruct from there.
 Today, in terms of my relationship with Mom, my biggest regret is NOT that my mom didn’t love me the way I needed while I was growing up but is instead that I, not knowing what I know today, wasn’t able to love her the way she needed as she was growing old.
 I’m glad I had those weeks I spent taking care of her in the nursing home before she died.
 I’m grateful I stayed mostly present throughout that time and was able to remain steady and consistent for her when she needed it the most.
 I’m thankful to have those memories despite the taint of her impending death throughout them.
 I wrote about Mom after visiting her grave for the first time after she was buried and I think that time, while writing about it, was the first time I really cried from the feeling of her missing from my life; despite the weeks that had passed since her death.
 If you’re interested in reading that original post, you can find it here.